francisgan/cse15l-lab-reports/lab5_report.md

 Hello, C!
 ```

-TA: Could take a screen shot of your java code and `cat` txt file?
+TA: Could you take a screen shot of your java code and use `cat` command to print content in txt file?

 Student:
 Here is my java code: